Laurel’s guide to ocean safety & traveling smart in a low income country.

 Cabarete ocean safety is the key to your fun beach holiday in our paradise.
 You want to get out there, enjoy the sunshine, the salt air, the waves, the warm tropical waters, the hot tropical nights, the salsa dancing, the mojito drinking and still come home to tell the tale.

 This article is a guide to ocean safety for non-ocean people.
-And then some very basic tips for traveling in the developing world for all you intrepid explorers.
+And then some very basic tips for traveling in a low income country for all you intrepid explorers.

 In Cabarete we’re really lucky not to have many rocks, reefs, obstacles, or dangerous animals in the water to worry about.
 Steer clear of the shallow reef in front of Velero and at the point above Kite Beach and you’ll have a very friendly bay in which to play.

 There are, however, some things to know.
-In Cabarete, like many places in the developing world, there are no lifeguards.
+In Cabarete, like most all low income countries, there are no lifeguards.
 It’s up to us, you and me, and everyone on the beach to look out for each other.
 We all need to take responsibility for keeping ourselves and each other safe.
 First topic: Ocean safety and avoiding rip currents.

 Literally they suck you right out into the ocean, away from the shore.
 Swimming against them (back towards the land) won’t work.
 People die doing that.
 Stay safe by knowing where the rip current is (hint: it’s where the waves aren’t breaking and, in our blue waters, look for streaks of brown perpendicular to shore).